 Washer dryer combos use the same washing action as an equivalent front loader so their cleaning capability is comparable, however their drying often leaves a lot to be desired.
 Although they use about the same amount of energy as an equivalent condenser dryer to dry, they take about twice as long to do it – three and a half hours on average, but over six hours for one we tested (long enough to line dry your clothes instead).
 This isn't an issue if you're getting the laundry done while you're at work, or overnight, but it could be intensely frustrating if you're in any sort of a hurry for clean clothes.

-Eyebrow raisingly, dying in a combo also uses a lot of water.
+Eyebrow raisingly, drying in a combo also uses a lot of water.
 Sometimes more than they'll use for washing.
 This long, lacklustre and thirsty drying performance means that heavy dryer users will be better off with a dedicated stand-alone appliance.

 They're also significantly more complex than their standalone counterparts, and with complexity comes cost.
 You can expect to pay significantly more than you would for the equivalent washing machine.
 If you need to buy both a washer and a dryer anyway then buying a combo appliance could save you a few dollars over the equivalent separate appliances, but frustrations over poor drying performance may make this a false economy.